kavia-common/copy-of-mytv-streaming-platform-mytv-streaming-platform-92935-92954-92961/mytv_frontend/README_FRONTEND_NOTES.md

 - Theme:
   - Ocean Professional (blue and amber accents, dark content area, modern spacing + shadows)

+## Mock Play API and troubleshooting "failed to fetch"

+- The Title Detail "Play" button calls a mock API at: https://5bc9cfc0.api.kavia.app/api/play
+- By default, if REACT_APP_API_BASE/REACT_APP_BACKEND_URL are not absolute HTTPS URLs, the app will use the mock API directly.
+- If you see "failed to fetch":
+  - Ensure the app is served over HTTPS to avoid mixed-content blocking when requesting HTTPS APIs.
+  - Verify your REACT_APP_API_BASE is an absolute URL (e.g., https://api.example.com).
+Relative paths like "/api" are ignored for this call.
+  - Check the browser Console/Network tab for CORS errors.
+The mock API sends permissive CORS headers.
+  - You can copy .env.example to .env and set REACT_APP_API_BASE to your own absolute backend to override the mock.

 ## TV Remote Navigation (Samsung Tizen and Web Fallback)

 - A TV-style focus manager and remote key handler are provided: